 Adorable Villages Near San Jose del Pacifico Oaxaca

 While many visitors simply pass through San Jose del Pacifico Oaxaca, there are some nearby villages that have maintained their authentic charm.
-Two noteworthy villages close to San Jose del Pacifico are San Sebastian Rio Hondo and San Mateo Río Hondo.
+Two noteworthy villages that are easily accessible to San Jose del Pacifico are San Sebastian Rio Hondo and San Mateo Río Hondo.

 San Sebastian Rio Hondo